-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2016
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2017

-Total Net Change in Fund Balances - Governmental Funds \$ 3,566,298 Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: · , , Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures, however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation expenses in the Statement of Activities.
+Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures, however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation expenses in the Statement of Activities.
 This is the amount by which depreciation exceeded capital outlay in the period.
-Capital outlays Depreciation expense Net Expense Adjustment In the Statement of Activities, certain operating expenses - compensated \$14,202,549 (16,928,223) (2,725,674) absences (vacations) and special termination benefits (early retirement) are measured by the amounts earned during the year.
+Capital outlays \$ 28,102,847 Depreciation expense Net Expense Adjustment (16,655,325) 11,447,522 In the Statement of Activities, certain operating expenses - compensated absences (vacations) and special termination benefits (early retirement) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-This year, special termination benefits used was more than amounts earned by \$637,442.
-Vacation used was less than amounts earned by \$49,148.
-588,294 In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
+This year, special termination benefits used was more than amounts earned by 11,777,322 \$637,442.
+Vacation used was more than amounts earned by \$1,170.
+636,272 In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
 However, in the Statement of Activities, pension expense is the net effect of all changes in the deferred outflows, deferred inflows and net pension liability during the year.
+(657,092)

 In the Statement of Activities Other Postemployment Benefit Obligations (OPEB) are measured by an actuarially determined Annual Required Contribution (ARC).
-In the governmental funds, however, expenditures (797,978) for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-This year, amounts contributed toward the OPEB obligation were less than the ARC by \$899,139.
-Proceeds received from issuance of debt is a revenue in the governmental funds, but it increases long-term obligations in the Statement of Net Position and does not affect the Statement of Activities: Sale of certificates of participation (899,139) (16,690,000) Capital lease obligations Governmental funds report the effect of premiums and discounts when the debt is first issued, whereas the amounts are deferred and amortized over the life of the debt in the Statement of Activities.
-This amount is the net effect of these related items: (376,735) Premium on issuance for general obligation refunding bonds (1,362,715)
+In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
+This year, amounts contributed toward the OPEB obligation were less than the annual OPEB cost by \$1.449,172 less than the annual OPEB cost by \$1.449.172.
+(1,449,172) Proceeds received from issuance of debt is a revenue in the governmental funds, but it increases long-term obligations in the Statement of Net Position and does not affect the Statement of Activities:

+Sale of certificates of participation (30,190,000)

-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES (Continued) FOR THE YEAR ENDED JUNE 30, 2016
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES (Continued) FOR THE YEAR ENDED JUNE 30, 2017